chris-hegarty/week-7-copy/Day 32 - Tuesday/Lesson/01-ExpressBasics.md

 ## So what if you want all routes for `/users` to go through an authorization process of some sorts ahead of time, Or some other functionality?

 Middleware to the rescue!
+Middleware: What happens between the request and response, like checking an API key.

 - Sometimes you want to make custom functionality.
 Let's say you want to take every request to the servers `/users` routes and check to see if a token/api key matched
 - You COULD declare that function at each call inside the callback.
 But instead you could declare it as a standalone function: